rodneyshupe/Cookbook/Recipes/Entrees/Beef/ClassicRoastSirloinTipWithGravy.rst

 Directions
 ----------

-1. Rub beef all over with oil, garlic, thyme, salt and half of the pepper.
-   Place on greased rack in roasting pan.
-Roast in 450F oven until beginning to brown, about 19 minutes.
-Reduce heat to 275F and roast, basting occasionally, until instant-read thermometer inserted in centre reads 140F for medium-rare, about 1 hour.
-Transfer to cutting board; tent with foil.
-Let rest for 15 minutes before thinly slicing across the grain.
+1. Rub the beef all over with the oil, garlic, thyme, salt and half of the pepper.
+Set it on a greased rack in a roasting pan.
+Roast in a 450F oven until beginning to brown, about 19 minutes.
+Reduce the heat to 275F and keep roasting, basting occasionally, until an instant-read thermometer in the centre reads 140F for medium-rare, about 1 hour.
+Transfer to a cutting board and tent with foil.
+Rest 15 minutes, then slice thinly across the grain.
-2. While roast is resting, drain all but 2 tablespoons fat from pan.
-Sprinkle in flour; cook over medium-high heat, stirring, until golden, about 3 minutes.
+2. While the roast rests, drain all but 2 tablespoons of fat from the pan.
-   Stir in wine, scraping up browned bits with wooden spoon.
-Whisk in broth and remaining pepper; bring to boil over medium heat.
+   Sprinkle in the flour and cook over medium-high heat, stirring, until golden, about 3 minutes.
+Stir in the wine, scraping up the browned bits with a wooden spoon.
+Whisk in the broth and remaining pepper, then bring to a boil over medium heat.
 Cook, whisking occasionally, until thickened, about 5 minutes.
-Strain through fine-mesh sieve; stir in parsley, mustard and any accumulated juices from cutting board.
-Serve with beef.
+Strain through a fine-mesh sieve, then stir in the parsley, mustard and any juices from the cutting board.
+Serve with the beef.